YasminaKerkeb/wind-energy-forecasting/README.md

 Wind power forecasts are essential inputs to a number of decision-making problems in electricity markets.
 Understanding how we can generate these forecasts is a great asset to making better revenue-maximization trading strategies.
 Trading startegies can adopt two approaches:

-* Deterministic approach: We generate point predictions of wind power generation (persistence, climatology or with an advanced model) which determine our bids in spot markets
+*Deterministic approach*: We generate point predictions of wind power generation (persistence, climatology or with an advanced model) which determine our bids in spot markets

-* Probabilistic approach: We generate probabilistic forecasts such as quantiles, intervals and predictive distributions of wind power generation with a model of the participant’s sensitivity to regulation costs.
+*Probabilistic approach*: We generate probabilistic forecasts such as quantiles, intervals and predictive distributions of wind power generation with a model of the participant’s sensitivity to regulation costs.

 ## Available Data